codemacabre/codemacabre-com/src/writing/getting-post-metadata-right.md

 </author>
 ```

-For RSS, this requires the `xmlns:dc` attribute on the `rss` element.
+For RSS, this also requires the `xmlns:dc` attribute on the `rss` element.
 ```xml
 <rss version="2.0" xmlns:dc="http://purl.org/dc/elements/1.1/">
 ```